-- Cash flows were projected based on actual operating results and the five-year business plan.
-Cash flows for a further five-year were forecasted maintaining the same stable growth and margins per country of the last year base.
-Coca-Cola FEMSA believes that this forecasted period is justified due to the non-current nature of the business and past experiences. - Cash flows after the first ten-year period were extrapolated using a perpetual growth rate equal to the expected annual population growth, in order to calculate the terminal recoverable amount. - A WACC per each CGU was applied as a hurdle rate to discount cash flows to get the recoverable amount of the units; the calculation assumes size premium adjustments.
+- Cash flows were projected based on actual operating results and the five-year business plan. - A WACC per each CGU was applied as a hurdle rate to discount cash flows to get the recoverable amount of the units; the calculation assumes size premium adjustments.